evgenyigumnov/ai-asset-screener/README.md

 ## General info

-`asset-ai` is a CLI tool for fast, fundamentals-driven equity screening with LLM-assisted reading of 10-K filings.
+`ai-asset-screener` is a CLI tool for fast, fundamentals-driven equity screening with LLM-assisted reading of 10-K filings.
 It pulls core metrics from Yahoo Finance, enriches them with fair-value EV adjustments and insurance float extracted from 10-Ks, and builds a segment-level SOTP model.
 The tool issues BUY/SELL/UNSURE signals per metric and per peer group using robust, outlier-aware rules, then aggregates them into a final verdict.
 Configuration is done via environment variables (`.env` supported): `LLM_MODEL` (required), plus either an OpenAI-compatible `LLM_ENDPOINT` or `LLM_OPENAI_API_KEY`.
 Results are printed as readable console reports with group details and a summary table; intermediate data and 10-K parses are cached under `cache/`.
 Logging goes to `asset.log`.

 ## Features list